Music theory: grade 4

 How will I be taught, and will there be any work outside the class?

-You will need your own copy of the course text-book (see below) and a computer or tablet with a webcam, microphone and reliable internet connection to take this class.
-We use GOOGLE CLASSROOM to share messages, documents, audio and video files and for you to submit any homework tasks.
+You will need your own copy of the course text-books (see below).
+We use GOOGLE CLASSROOM to share messages, documents, audio and video files and for you to submit any homework tasks between sessions.

 Your tutor will use a variety of techniques: